-All students will need the following essential drawing equipment and this should be purchased in advance of the start of term.
+All students will need the following essential drawing equipment.
 Depending on which lab group you are allocated to you may need it for the Structures Lab, which for some students will start in week 2.

 The drawing kit comprises of the following items (full details/part numbers available here):